|Ask the Experts|

 Does the part need to be changed to one with a clearance gap?
 One option is to remove the soldermask from under the component.
 Non solder mask defined pads increase the gap height.
 If cleaning is performed, higher gap heights open the process window.If the board is a no-clean assembly, high gap heights increased the probability to activating and rendering the residue non-conductive.

-The zero/low standoff is preventing complate solvent volatalization that is in turn preventing the rosin residue to form an inertprotectiver layer over mobile ions.
+The zero/low standoff is preventing complete solvent volatalization that is in turn preventing the rosin residue to form an interprotectiver layer over mobile ions.
 This allows for the ions to form a conductive path in the presence of the 300 V and causing failures.

 The 300V DC may be the key factor here as bottom-termination components such as QFNs & LGAs are built with no-clean Pb-free pastes all the time with no issues, where the same concern of potential incomplete solvent volatalization applies.